kadiwa4/bingo-bot/code_structure.md

 ## Guild configurations

 A guild config is a JavaScript file containing guild-specific information like emotes, games, categories, levels and which commands should work on the guild.
 If you place it in `guild_configs`, it will automatically be loaded when the bot starts.
-To write your own guild config, you can look at one of the existing configs to see what belongs in there
+To write your own guild config, you can look at one of the existing configs to see what belongs in there.